llamaxyz/llama-periphery/docs/token-voting/token-voting-module.md

 ### Casting Votes and Vetoes

-During the casting period, token voters can cast a `For`, `Against`, or `Abstain` vote or veto.
+During the casting period, token voters can cast a `For`, `Against`, or `Abstain` vote.
 At the conclusion of the period, the approval or disapproval can be submitted if the total number of `For` votes is greater than `Against` votes and the number of `For` votes as a fraction of the token's total supply is greater than or equal to the quorum percentage.

+This same logic applies for casting vetoes.
+The only difference is that this process occurs during the queuing period of the action and results in casting a disapproval.

 The `castVote` and `castVeto` functions require the following parameters: